Bill Cosby sexual assault cases: 2015 criminal charges

 On February 3, 2016, Judge Steven O'Neill ruled "there was no basis" to dismiss the case based on Cosby's assertions.
-Cosby's legal team sought an appeal before the Superior Court of Pennsylvania; on April 25, 2016, the Superior Court refused to hear Cosby's appeal from the denial of his motion to dismiss the charges, lifted a temporary stay of the pre-trial hearing, and sent the case back to the original court.
+Cosby's legal team sought an appeal before the Superior Court of Pennsylvania; on April 25, 2016, the Superior Court refused to hear Cosby's appeal from the denial of his motion to dismiss, lifted a temporary stay of the pre-trial hearing, and sent the case back to the original court.
 On April 13, 2016, Cosby filed a motion with the Superior Court to re-seal the deposition from the original Constand lawsuit.
 His lawyers made a similar request in federal court in Massachusetts earlier, but that motion was denied by Judge David H. Hennessy, who likened these efforts to putting the "toothpaste back in the tube" since Cosby's testimony had already been in the news for months.

-At the preliminary hearing on May 24, a judge found that there was enough evidence to proceed with a trial, despite the fact that Constand did not testify, which is allowed under Pennsylvania law.
+At the preliminary hearing on May 24, a judge found that there was enough evidence to proceed with a trial despite the fact that Constand did not testify, which is allowed under Pennsylvania law.
 He set a pre-trial hearing for September 6.
 Cosby appealed this decision based upon the belief his legal team had the right to cross-examine the accuser; he lost this appeal on October 12.
 The Pennsylvania Supreme Court announced it would review the state law in a separate case, to which Cosby's lead attorney, Brian McMonagle, said he would try to add Cosby's case in hopes of having it thrown out.
 On September 6, 2016, Judge Steven O'Neill set a trial date for June 6, 2017.
 On April 12, 2017, the Pennsylvania Supreme Court declined to hear Cosby's appeal to question Constand before the trial.

 Cosby had faced a maximum of fifteen to thirty years in prison if found guilty on all three counts and a fine up to $25,000.
 His trial started on June 5, 2017, and ended in mistrial on June 17.

 Judith Huth

-On December 16, 2014, after a ten-day investigation, Los Angeles prosecutors declined to file any charges against Cosby after Judith Huth claimed the comedian molested her around 1974 at the Playboy Mansion.
+On December 16, 2014, after a ten-day investigation, Los Angeles prosecutors declined to file charges against Cosby after Judith Huth claimed the comedian molested her around 1974 at the Playboy Mansion.
 Huth had met with Los Angeles police detectives for ninety minutes.
 In rejecting the case, prosecutors evaluated the charge Cosby would have faced in 1974.
-Prosecutors took into account legislative changes that extend the statute of limitations for certain crimes but found no way that Cosby could be legally prosecuted.
+Prosecutors took into account legislative changes that extended the statute of limitations for certain crimes but found no way that Cosby could be legally prosecuted.

 Lili Bernard

-On April 30, 2015, Cuban-American visual artist Lili Bernard filed a sexual assault complaint against Cosby in New Jersey, a state that has no statute of limitations for sexual assault.
-On July 1, 2015, prosecutors declined to prosecute Cosby because the alleged offense happened before 1996 (the year the law was changed to lift the statute of limitations).
+On April 30, 2015, Cuban-American visual artist Lili Bernard filed a sexual assault complaint against Cosby in New Jersey, which has no statute of limitations for sexual assault.
+On July 1, 2015, prosecutors declined to prosecute Cosby because the alleged offense happened before 1996 (the year the law was changed to remove the statute of limitations).